betterscientificsoftware/bssw.io/CuratedContent/ComputationalScienceStackExchange.md

-# Compuational Science Stack Exchange
+# Computational Science Stack Exchange

 [Computational Science Stack Exchange](https://scicomp.stackexchange.com/) is a question and answer site for scientists using computers to solve scientific problems.